Besatkassaie/Differential-Maintenance-Engine/README.md

 ### Java program to evaluate the Jape rule on documents
 Steps:
 1. We used gate developer interface to create the gate application file: [extraction.gapp](gaterelated/extraction.gapp) follow the steps below:
-  1.1 creat a "corpus pipeline application" in [Gate Developer 9.0.1](https://gate.ac.uk/download/) 1.2 add Annie Tokenizer to the pipeline as well as our Jape rule
+  1.1 create a "corpus pipeline application" in [Gate Developer 9.0.1](https://gate.ac.uk/download/) 1.2 add Annie Tokenizer to the pipeline as well as our Jape rule
   1.3 save application state as "extraction.gapp" to load from the Java class